NLCR/CZIDLO/README.md

 ### Process ###

-1. Provided you have database installed and properly configured, you should first run the `initDatabase_5.0.sql` script (e. g. by psql) in order to create tables, sequences and indexes.
+1. Provided you have database installed and properly configured, you should first run the `initDatabase_6.0.sql` script (e. g. by psql) in order to create tables, sequences and indexes.

    Script also creates one administrator account (admin:admin).
    It is very important that this account is removed immediately after another administrator account (with publicly unknown password) is created.
 Or at least the password for user 'admin' should be changed.

-2. Next step is the installation of the four web applications.
-That is done simply by copying `web.war`, `api.war`, `oaiPmhProvider.war` and `processDataServer.war` into `$TOMCAT_HOME/webapps`.
+2. Next step is installation of the four web applications.
+That is done simply by copying `web-api.war`, `api.war` and `oaiPmhProvider.war` into `$TOMCAT_HOME/webapps`.
    Applications are independent so you can choose from multiple deployment options.
 For example:

    - `web.war` + `processDataServer.war` + `api.war` - if OAI-PMH functionality is not desired